Vestrahorn Overview 2

 Day 7

-The pearls of the North Iceland
+Diamond Circle - The pearls of the north

 Diamond Circle Godafoss